SerenaDonadi/FORCE_Analyses/README.md

 - compare these values to the measured temperatures from the gillnet data to see how well they correspond.

 Update: repoeated values in the file, something went wrong with the extraction.
-Waiting for new data
+Waiting for new data.
+We'll meet with Agnes and check.
+Ask also Ingrid Bergman about temp from loggers for all sites and years of the analyses

 ###
 Questions about detonation dataset: